tsmoreau/docs/docs/wp-and-research/privacy.md

 What confidential transaction does not support is transaction sender anonymity, which is supported by Ring Confidential Transaction (RingCT) implemented by Monero.
 RingCT is the combination of [Ring Signature](https://en.wikipedia.org/wiki/Ring_signature) and Confidential Transaction.
-Ring Signature allows to obfuscate transaction sender in an anonymity set, whose size is 12 in TomoP.
+Ring Signature allows to obfuscate transaction sender in an anonymity set, whose size is 12 in TaoP.

 RingCT, however, requires the support of a zero-knowledge range proof in order to prove